umarcor/osvb/doc/apis/project/OSVDE.rst

 Start OSVDE by executing ``PYTHONPATH=$(pwd)/mods ./mods/pyOSVDE/main.py``.
 By default, the '*Open Directory...*' is triggered, asking the user to select a directory containing VHDL sources.
-Upon selection, the whole directory is scanned recursively, searching for either ``*.vhd`` or ``.osvdeignore`` files, and all the VHDL sources are added to pyVHDLModel :ref:`vhdlmodel:vhdlmodel-design` as :ref:`vhdlmodel:vhdlmodel-document` of a :ref:`vhdlmodel:vhdlmodel-library`.
+Upon selection, the whole directory is scanned recursively, searching for either ``*.vhd`` or ``.osvdeignore`` files, and all the VHDL sources are added to pyVHDLModel :ref:`vhdlmodel:vhdlmodel-design` as a :ref:`vhdlmodel:vhdlmodel-document` of a :ref:`vhdlmodel:vhdlmodel-library`.
 Then, the Design model is used for generating the content of the GUI.